CT Bar Association

 - Authored a new article recently published in the Connecticut Bar Journal, Vol. 86 No. 4, entitled Municipal Tort Liability and Immunity: Revisiting the “Ministerial” Verses “Discretionary” Distinction

-- Has been appointed for the third year to be the Chair of the CBA’s Standing Committee on Professional Ethics
+- Past-chair (2011-2014) and current member of the CBA’s Standing Committee on Professional Ethics

 - Connecticut Bar Association –Attorney Logan’s long history of leadership in the Connecticut Bar Association was recently honored with the presentation of the 2012 John Eldred Shields Distinguished Professional Service Award.
 He currently serves the CBA as chair of the Standing Committee on Professional Ethics, chair of the Executive Director Review and Compensation Committee and chair of the Sexual Harassment Committee.